pwwang/immunopipe/docs/introduction.md

 ### Integrative analyses

-- [`CellTypeAnnotation`](processes/CellTypeAnnotation.md): Annotate cell types for each T-cell cluster.
+- [`SeuratClusterStats`](processes/SeuratClusterStats.md): Investigate statistics for each T-cell cluster (i.e. the number of cells in each cluster, the number of cells in each sample for each cluster, feature/gene expression visualization, dimension reduction plots, etc.).
+It's also possible to perform stats on TCR clones/clusters for each T-cell cluster.
 - [`TCRClusters2Seurat`](processes/TCRClusters2Seurat.md): Attach TCR clusters to `Seurat` objects.
 - [`SeuratMetadataMutater`](processes/SeuratMetadataMutater.md): Integrate TCR data into `Seurat` objects.
 - [`RadarPlots`](processes/RadarPlots.md): Visualize proportion of cells in different groups for each cluster.